eliphatfs/constellations/README.md

 `weka.crt` can be downloaded from this repository.
 For `aws`, it needs to be specified as `--ca-bundle weka.crt`.

 Do not create other buckets.
 The files will not be available on the FS and may be deleted at any time.

+## Caveat

+Current persistent storage cannot be mounted on CPU nodes.
+If you are debugging, make sure you are selecting the GPU nodes via the nodeSelector `node.kubernetes.io/instance-type: BM.GPU.H100.8`.